Marcelh1/fanx/README.md

 You can add custom card to the Lovelace front panel like this:

 ![custom card](https://tweakers.net/i/92_YFrTlCgnYt5MYhOnoPeuxj60=/full-fit-in/4000x4000/filters:no_upscale():fill(white):strip_exif()/f/image/rBX8e7hh46UIrR00872p1JKJ.png?f=user_large)

+# MySensors version
+The "MySensors" version is able to communicate with home automation systems like "Home Assistant" and "Domoticz".
+You have to configure it like this:

+MySensors version: 2.3.2
+Serial connection
+Baudrate: 38400 bps

+In the Arduino library manager, install the MySensors lib before uploading the Sketch.

 [Get one FanX RF Dongle here!](https://fan-x.eu/product/fan%cb%a3-rf-usb-dongle/)